 Cherokee was never an investor in IH, and is not an investor in IHHI.
 I have seen no evidence of major management fees being charged, so the “of course” was speculation, and it wouldn’t be Cherokee.
 Cherokee did support IH with office space and some employee time, but was reimbursed for that, it is claimed.
 (When you are the CEO of a $2.2 billion corporation, you might get perks like that! — I.e., convenience.
 If there is a delay in reimbursement, IRS rules may require interest to be imputed….)

-As to damper, maybe.
+As to a damper on IH ability to raise money, maybe.
 However, they had arranged funding for a total of $200 million from Woodford.
 If it had been needed, they’d have been jumping for joy.
 A real MW test?
 Worth hundreds of billions of dollars.
 Again, this idea that they couldn’t pay was a Planet Rossi trope.
 This probably came from the lawsuit filings, and people had no idea just how deceptive they were.
 Surely Rossi would not lie in court?